ockam

 Examples

-# To create a new TCP outlet at the given address using the default node
+# To create a new TCP Outlet to the TCP server, using the default node

 $ ockam tcp-outlet create --to 127.0.0.1:5000

-# To create a new TCP outlet at the given address using a specific node
+# To create a new TCP Outlet to the TCP server, using a specific node

 $ ockam tcp-outlet create --at n1 --to 127.0.0.1:5000